yogavignesh/CSE5335-yxs1504-2/README.md

 a.
 What is your external data source used to populate your Heroku data sources?

     I chose the data from http://www.data.gov/developers/apis.
-It is  a datasource about the universities in USA and their state information.Have chosen selective columns and top 300 records for the project.It is a csv file.
+    It is  a datasource about the universities in USA and their state information.
+    Have chosen selective columns and top 300 records for the project.
+    It is a csv file.

 b.
 What are the Heroku toolbelt commands to execute the scripts?